Github-sanket07sett/world-Cup-2023-analysis/README.md

 3. Which was the Best stadium to bat first?
 4. Which was the best stadium to bowl first?
 5. Who won the most MOMs in the tournament?
+6. Which profile won the most MoMs in the tournament?
 ### RESULTS
 1. Daryl Mitchell was the Best scorer in each match(3 times)
 2. Adam Zampa was the Best bowler in each match(5 times)
 3. Wankhede stadium was the best stadium to bat first
 4. Ekana stadium was the best stadium to bowl first
 5. Travis head & Mohammad Shami won the most MOMs in the tournament(3 times)
+6. All rounder and Batsman are won the Most MoMs in the tournament.(15 times each)